kaizen-ai/kaizenflow/docs/DataFlow.md

 TODO(Grisha): add an example.

 **Replayed simulation**.
-In replayed simulation, the data is provided in the same "format" and with the same timing than it would be provided in real-time, but the clock type is "replayed clock".
+In replayed simulation, the data is provided in the same "format" and with the same timing as it would be provided in real-time, but the clock type is "replayed clock".

 TODO(gp): Add an example of df with forecasts explaining the timing

 ## Different views of System components

 **Different implementations of a component**.
-A Sorrentum component is described in terms of an interface and can have several implementations at different levels of detail.
+A DataFlow component is described in terms of an interface and can have several implementations at different levels of detail.